 - Outdoor Emergency Transportation (OET) Training: OET Training teaches candidates skiing and toboggan handling skills required to safely transport injured skiers.
 Candidates must have strong skiing skills and be in good physical condition to complete this part of the training, but even small-framed patrollers can handle toboggans safely with proper technique.

 The MSSP roster consists of over 140 patrollers.
 Each patroller is assigned to a duty shift (typically one day per week, or one night per week, or both weekend days on every other weekend).
 Candidates who successfully complete training will join a duty shift for the remainder of the first season.
 At the end of the season, successful candidates will be voted onto the MSSP and become official members with full rights, benefits and privileges.
 We are a very family friendly Patrol but the first year is a heavy commitment of time and energy.
-After the first year, all patrollers must attend an annual medical refresher (one weekend) in addition to volunteering at least 16 hours at the Mt Spokane Ski Patrol Ski Swap, our primary fundraiser.
+After the first year, all patrollers must attend an annual medical refresher (one weekend in the fall) in addition to volunteering at least 16 hours at the Mt Spokane Ski Patrol Ski Swap, our primary fundraiser.

 On February 17, 2018, 8AM, we will have our annual recruiting event where we invite interested people up to spend a day skiing or boarding with us so that they can learn more about our patrol and we can also get a chance to meet you and take a look at your skiing or boarding abilities.
 This year we had a large turn-out and our OEC class is now underway.
 With the size of this class we may now skip a year (2019) for recruiting depending on our staffing needs.
 If you have any questions, please send an email to firstname.lastname@example.org and be sure to include your name and phone number.

-Again, the first year is a huge time commitment and very challenging at times.
+Again, the first year is a huge time commitment and quite challenging at times.
 However, completing the program and earning a place on the MSSP will be life changing and lifelong friendships will likely be developed along the way!